 - Quebec’s share of cheese production in Canada: 50%

-- Number of large dairy processing companies in Quebec: 3 multinationals, Agropur, a cooperative, and Saputo, a private company, both originally from Quebec, and Parmalat, from Italy, process close to 80% of the milk
+- Number of large dairy processing companies in Quebec: 3 multinationals, Agropur, a cooperative, and Saputo, a private company, both originally from Quebec, and Lactalis, from France, process close to 80% of the milk

-- Number of mid-sized dairy processing companies in Quebec: 37 mid-sized companies process close to 20% of the milk
+- Number of mid-sized dairy processing companies in Quebec: 38 mid-sized companies process 20% of the milk

-- Organic production in Quebec: close to 67 million litres of milk in 2021
+- Organic production in Quebec: more than 67 million litres of milk in 2022

 Thanks to supply management and collective marketing, Quebec and Canadian processors enjoy guaranteed supply conditions, a fair price, and very high-quality milk.
 In fact, they negotiate with one sole representative and do not have to recruit producers one-by-one to obtain milk.
 They also benefit from equitable purchase conditions that include stable, predictable prices that are the same for everyone and a guaranteed supply of high-quality milk.
 They also have the option of acquiring milk to develop new niches.